On the continuous-time limit of the Barab\'asi-Albert random graph: Introduction

-The innovative idea in the present work is to couple the degree growth process of a vertex in the BA model to a set of Markov processes, and to introduce the planted tree, an auxiliary branching structure superimposed to the random graph.
-Then, by means of this, we establish rigorously that the degree of a vertex chosen uniformly at random converges in distribution to the size of a uniformly chosen genus in a $m$-Yule model.
-Note that we do not describe the dynamics of the degree of a fixed vertex and the dynamics of the growth of the number of vertices at the same time.
-Instead, we create a separate mechanism to describe the dynamics of the growth of the number of vertices that does not need the Markov property of the degree growth processes.
 The paper is organized as follows.
 The BA, the Yule and the $m$-Yule models are described in Section \ref{definizioni}.
-In Section \ref{monotone} an alternative method for the sampling procedure of a random vertex in a general random graph model is proposed together with the notion of planted model.
+In Section \ref{mainresults}, the main results are presented (the related proofs are contained Section \ref{proofs}) together with a heuristic motivation of their validity.
+Summarizing the main results briefly, Theorem \ref{Teo1a} shows that when infinitely many vertices have already appeared in the BA model, the degree distribution of a vertex appearing subsequently coincides with the distribution of the number of individuals in a Yule process starting with $m$ initial individuals.
+Note that this result is consistent with the known related result in the case of preferential attachment trees, that is when $m=1$ (see for example \cite{RSA:RSA20137}).
+Theorem \ref{Teo1} proves the convergence to the same limit distribution of the degree of a vertex chosen uniformly at random in the BA model (when the number of vertices diverges) and of the size of a genus chosen uniformly at random in an $m$-Yule model when time goes to infinity.
+We also prove that in the BA model the proportion of vertices with a given degree $k$ converges in probability (as the number of vertices diverges) to the probability that the degree of a vertex chosen uniformly at random is equal to $k$.
+The exact form of the limit distribution of Theorem \ref{Teo1} is then given in Proposition \ref{Teo2}.
+Furthermore, the above results can be extended to preferential attachment random graphs for which Lemma \ref{lema1} holds.
+This is mentioned in Remarks \ref{cere} and \ref{independentModel}.
+In Section \ref{monotone}, a method for the sampling procedure of a random vertex in a general random graph model is proposed together with the notion of planted model.
 This method is a key tool to prove our main results.
-More specifically this procedure is used to prove the relation between a random vertex chosen uniformly at random in the BA model and an individual chosen uniformly at random from one of the $m$-Yule models, also chosen uniformly at random from the set of all $m$-Yule models in the planted model.
-In Section \ref{mainresults} the main results are presented and in Section \ref{proofs} they are proved.
-Summarizing them briefly, Theorem \ref{Teo1a} shows that when infinitely many vertices have already appeared in the BA model, the degree distribution of a vertex appearing subsequently coincides with the distribution of the number of individuals in a Yule process starting with $m$ initial individuals.
-Theorem \ref{Teo1} proves the convergence to the same limit distribution of the degree of a vertex chosen uniformly at random in the BA model (when the number of vertices diverges) and the size of a genus chosen uniformly at random in an $m$-Yule model when time goes to infinity.
-Moreover, we also prove that in the BA model the proportion of vertices with a given degree $k$ converges in probability (as the number of vertices diverges) to the probability that the degree of a vertex chosen uniformly at random is equal to $k$.
-Finally, the exact form of the limit distribution of Theorem \ref{Teo1a} is given in Proposition \ref{Teo2}.
+More specifically, this procedure is used to prove the relation between a randomly selected vertex in the BA model and a genus chosen uniformly at random from one of the $m$-Yule models which in turn is chosen uniformly at random from the set of all $m$-Yule models present in the planted model.
+Finally, as recalled above, Section \ref{proofs} contains the proofs of the above-mentioned results and the necessary auxiliary lemmas.